Basil with tomato, basil with garlic, basil with onion, and basil with olives.

-The sweet, clovelike aroma and warm and peppery yet minty flavor of basil can liven up mixed green salads, vegetables and vegetable soups, pasta and pizza, eggs dishes and eggplant salad, fish and seafood, veal, lamb, pork, and chicken.
+The sweet, clove-like aroma and warm and peppery yet minty flavor of basil can liven up mixed green salads, vegetables and vegetable soups, pasta and pizza, eggs dishes and eggplant salad, fish and seafood, veal, lamb, pork, and chicken.

 Basil—which is native to India–is a key herb in the Mediterranean regional cooking of France and Italy and is important to Thai, Vietnamese, and Laotian cookery as well.

 Sweet basil—like other basils—is available from the garden in summer; hothouse basil can be found year-round.
-Hothouse basil can be tenderer than garden grown basil but less aromatic.
+Hothouse basil can be tenderer than garden-grown basil but less aromatic.

-Quick Preps.
 Sweet basil is the definitive herb for tomatoes.
 To a salad of firm ripe tomatoes that have been cored and peeled, add ½ cup vinaigrette, 1 tablespoon chopped Italian parsley, and 1 tablespoon chopped fresh sweet basil.

 - To liven up any fresh green salad, add fresh chopped sweet basil leaves or whole tiny basil leaves.

-There are other basils also used in the kitchen:
+Here are other basils also used in the kitchen:

-• Purple basil—which is often called opal basil—has purple to purple-black leaves and is often used to add color to green salads and is especially good with rice dishes.
+- Purple basil—which is often called opal basil—has purple to purple-black leaves and is often used to add color to green salads and is especially good with rice dishes.

 - Lemon basil has bright, yellowish-green leaves and is used to add a lemon scent and flavor to dishes.

 - Cinnamon basil has olive-brown-green leaves, is cinnamon-scented when rubbed, and is used in spicy dishes and salad dressings.

-• Greek basil has small leaves and can be added unchopped to salads and tomato sauces.
+- Greek basil has small leaves and can be added unchopped to salads and tomato sauces.

-Choose.
 Select fresh, aromatic basil.
 Avoid basil that is wilted, slimy, or has dark spots.
 Young basil is the best flavored.
 Basil becomes bitter after flowering.

-Store.
-Basil that has been washed and dried will keep for 3 to 4 days wrapped in a damp paper towel placed in a plastic bag in the refrigerator.
-You can also trim the stems and stand basil in water covering the base of the stems and keep for 2 or 3 days making sure to change the water daily.
+Basil that has been washed and dried will keep for 3 to 4 days wrapped in a damp paper towel and placed in a plastic bag in the refrigerator.
+You can also trim the stems and stand basil in water covering the base of the stems and keep it for 2 or 3 days making sure to change the water daily.

-Serve.
 Use basil fresh or dried to add a mild, sweet flavor to soups, salads, stews, fish, meat, sauces, and eggs.
 Use basil fresh with ripe tomatoes adding a little oil and lemon juice.